Spirituality in Research,

 Spirituality in Research, Professional Practice and Education

-The title of our next conference reflects the three key elements in the study of spirituality that underpin the work of INSS: Research~Education~Practice.
+The title of this conference reflected the three key elements in the study of spirituality that underpin the work of INSS: Research~Education~Practice.

-Four internationally-renowned keynote speakers will each highlight what they see as significant aspects of spirituality within their own disciplinary / professional context, including particular challenges to, and opportunities for, the development of research, professional practice and / or education in the field.
+Four internationally-renowned keynote speakers each highlighted what they see as significant aspects of spirituality within their own disciplinary / professional context, including particular challenges to, and opportunities for, the development of research, professional practice and / or education in the field.

 Conference 2021: Keynote speakers